OfficeDev/office-js-docs-pr/docs/publish/publish.md

 | Mail app        | X           | X               | X            |
 | Command         | X           | X               | X            |

-## Deployment methods
+## Production deployment methods

-The following sections provide additional information about the deployment methods that are most commonly used to distribute Office Add-ins to users within an organization.
+The following sections provide additional information about the deployment methods that are most commonly used to distribute production Office Add-ins to users within an organization.

 For information about how end users acquire, insert, and run add-ins, see [Start using your Office Add-in](https://support.office.com/article/start-using-your-office-add-in-82e665c4-6700-4b56-a3f3-ef5441996862).